persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-05-09-ml-dot-net-tasting-wine.md

 ---
-title: .NET 8 Machine Learning to taste wine
+title: .NET 8 Tasting wine and predict the best one with Machine Learning
 date: 2024-11-21
 published: true
 categories: